Authentication

 Overview

-- Configure the relay with the verification key
+{kid}.jwkin a directory or serve via HTTP - Configure the relay with the key directory or URL

 - Issue tokens to clients with their allowed paths